gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 while `Gapotchenko.FX.Threading.Tasks.Sequential` allows you to do the same, but sequentially.
 But what if you want to get the best of two worlds?
-Meet `Gapotchenko.FX.Threading.Tasks.DebuggableParallel` class that does an automatic contextful choice for you.
+Meet `DebuggableParallel` class provided by `Gapotchenko.FX.Threading` that does an automatic contextful choice for you.

 When a project has an attached debugger, `DebuggableParallel` primitive executes the specified tasks sequentially.
 When there is no debugger attached, `DebuggableParallel` will execute the tasks in parallel.